Wilm0rien/EveOnlineMiningYield/README.md

 # EveOnlineMiningYield
 This is a followup to a [reddit post](https://www.reddit.com/r/Eve/comments/5bp0sm/mining_yield_with_the_november_update/) which shows the comparison of the different combinations of mining ships and boost.

-This page is currently limited to ore yields (except Mercoxit) but will be extended to ice and gas.
+Currenlty this page excludes Mercoxit and Gas yields.

 # Ore Mining Yield

-## Mining Ship Yields
+## Ore Mining Ship Yields
-The game displays the outcome of mining yield in the hover information of the mining laser.
-For example when a hulk with is boosted to the maximum possible value it displays a 37.8m3/s value on its mining laser see this example screenshot:
+The game displays the outcome of mining yield in the tooltip of the mining laser.
+For example when a hulk with is boosted to the maximum possible value it displays a 40.3m3/s value on its mining laser see this example screenshot:

 ![in-game-mining-yield](HulkMaxBoost.jpg)

 This table shows the different outcome of mining yield with the different ships and boost types with all skills set to 5.

-All numbers in m3/s per mining laser (ingame values listed for proving the numbers to be correct)
+All numbers in m3/s per mining laser (ingame values)

 |Ship|No Boost|Porpise Boot|Orca Boost|Rorqual Boost|Rorqual ICT1 Boost|Rorqual ICT2 Boost|
 |:-|:-|:-|:-|:-|:-|:-|